“Where do I find a nature notebook?”

 • embellish your notes with illustrations.
 And

-• add appropriate poetry, as desired.
+• add appropriate poetry or quotations or Scripture, as desired.

 In other words, make the notebook your own.
 Each child can enter whatever he prefers; they don’t all have to be the same.
 In fact, each nature notebook will be different — and that’s okay.